Ichaelus/video-colorization/README.md

   * Activate the conda profile with `conda activate <profile name>`, in my case `fastai-cpu`
   * Run `./convert_video.sh https://www.youtube.com/watch?v=SwIcRSvQ_TY`
 * To change the default framerate (25), pass it as the second argument.
+* View the colorized video in the `results` directory.

+## Things it's like to implement

+* [ ] Adding an optional parameter that controls DeOldify's `render_factor`
+* [ ] Making it possible to colorize local videos (i.e. implementing a YT URL matcher, copying the local file if it doesn't match)
+* [ ] Guessing the `render_factor` based on a "ternary search".
+I.e. comparing the grayscale histogram of each frame with the original histogram, and thus evaluating if the result is feasible or not.
+* [ ] Dropping dependencies.
+I'd like to remove NodeJS and end up with `ffmpeg` + DeOldify dependencies.